DAIOS-AI/mindscript/README.md

 ## Basics

-MindScript is dynamically typed --- only the values (but not the variables) have a type.
+MindScript is dynamically typed: only the values have a type, not the variables.

 ```
 let greeting = "Hello, world!"